tvvignesh/about/Work/Systems Analyst - Ramco Systems/README.md

 <br><br>
-Apart from doing developmental activities @ Ramco, I was also involved in end to end process in the project lifecycles from ideation to delivery & support.
+Apart from doing developmental activities @ Ramco, I was also involved in the end to end process in the project lifecycles from ideation to delivery & support.